 Key Exam Dates

-Responsibility for Deadline Compliance - It is the sole responsibility of the candidate to be aware of and comply with registration deadlines.
-In fairness to all candidates, ABIM adheres firmly to its published deadlines for registration and late registration for its examinations.
+- It is the candidate's responsibility to be aware of and comply with registration deadlines.
+In fairness to all candidates, ABIM adheres firmly to its published deadlines for registration and late registration for its exams.
 Candidates are encouraged to apply early in the registration period.
-All registration is done through the Physician Login.

 Exam Content and Blueprint